Sumiyoshi Taisha Shrine

 One of western Japan’s oldest shrines.

-Brief history of Sumiyoshi Taisha
+A brief history of Sumiyoshi Taisha

 The architectural style is famed for its rarity and beauty.
 Draped in striking vermillion, the shrine buildings encapsulate an ancient Japanese architecture called Sumiyoshi-zukuri which came about before influences from countries like China and Korea blended with the local culture.

 A beautiful bridge called Sori-hashi is one of the most gorgeous features of the shrine.
-It’s nicknamed Taiko-bashi because when the curved structure reflects on the water below it forms a round shape reminiscent of a drum.
+It’s nicknamed Taiko-bashi because when the curved structure reflects on the water below, it forms a round shape reminiscent of a drum.

 A site of religious pilgrimage

 Every summer, the Otaue Rice Planting Festival draws visitors to the shrine to pray for an abundant harvest through ritual rice planting and elaborate dances.
-Visit Sumiyoshi Grand Shrine to experience the purest Japanese architecture.